Ofek2105/RL_Point_Eater/README.md

 7. dot_y - player_y
 8. bollean: 0 if taken, else 1

-then if max_dots is 20, the state site will be: state_size = 4 + 3*20 = 64
+Then if max_dots is 20, Then the state size will be: state_size = 4 + 3*20 = 64

 the availible action are (turn left, turn right, do nothing)